foriequal0/git-trim/README.md

 You can override it with CLI flag with `--detach` or `--no-detach`.

 ## FAQ

+### What is different to `git fetch --prune`?

+git fetch --prune only deletes remote refs (`refs/remotes/...`) that deleted from the remotes.

+It doesn't touch local branches that track the remote refs even if the remote refs are merged into the branch and deleted by somehow.
+You should manually delete corresponding local branches in that case.
+If you use rebase merge, you might have to use scary `--force` flag such as git branch --delete --force feature.

+`git-trim` does detect whether the corresponding branches are merged into the base remote branch.
+It knows whether it is safe to delete, and even knows that you forgot to clean the branch in the remote after merge.

+### What is different to `<bash one-liner HERE> | xargs git branch -D`

+Just deleting a branch that tracking remote is gone with `-D`, which implies `--force`, needs an extra caution since it might delete contents that are not fully merged into the base or modified after being merged.
+It not because `--force` is dangerous.
+Just `gone` doesn't mean it is fully merged to the base.
+So I gave it a steroid.

+ * It inspects branches whether they are 'fully' merged, not just whether their tracking branch is gone.
+About half of the code is the common git scenario tests.
+I wanted to make sure that it doesn't delete unmerged contents accidentally in any case.
+ * It supports github flow (master-feature tiered branch strategy), git flow (master-develop-feature tiered branch strategy), and simple workflow (with a remote repo and local clone), and triangular workflow (with two remote repos and one local clone).
+ * It is a merge styles agnostic.
+It can detect common merge styles such as merge with a merge commit, rebase/ff merge, squash merge.
+ * It can also inspect remote refs so it deletes remotes in case you forgot to delete the remotes.
+ * Moreover, it runs in parallel.
+Otherwise, large repos with hundreds of stale branches would have took a couple of minutes to inspect whether they are merged.

 ### What kind of merge styles that `git-trim` support?

 * A classic merge with a merge commit with `git merge --no-ff`